attahchisom6/zero_day/README.md

 4).
 Insert your github credentials to identify yourself. <br>
      `git config --global user.name "github username"` <br>
-     `git config --global user.email "your github email"
+     `git config --global user.email "your github email"`

-4). add or connect to a remote branch (which is the one created using github graphical interface). <br>
+5). add or connect to a remote branch (which is the one created using github graphical interface). <br>
    `git remote add origin https://github.com/your@githubemail/directory.git` <br>
    or by using ssh url <br>
    `git remote add origin git@github.com:github_username/directory.git`

-5). push local repo to remote origin
+6). push local repo to remote origin
     `git push origin main/master`

 **DONE!
 THAT'S IT**